valtlfelipe/hedit/README.md

 ## ✨ Features

-*   **Intuitive UI:** Clean and user-friendly interface for easy hosts file management.
+*   **Intuitive UI:** Clean and user-friendly interface for easy hosts file management with Light & Dark mode.
 *   **Fast & Secure:** Built with Rust (Tauri) for performance and system-level access.
+*   **Multiple Files:** Manage multiple files and activate the one you need.

 ---